lenmetson/project-template/README.md

 * Explain how files are organised

 # Reproducibility
-* Explain how the project can be reporduced on different machines
+* Explain how the project can be reproduced on different machines